 OW2 Technology Infrastructure

-Tools and infrastructure offered to OW2 projectsdescribes the technical services made available to OW2 projects.
+Tools and infrastructure offered to OW2 projectsdescribes the infrastructure software made available to OW2 projects.
 Project leaders and contributors should check this page to get information about the version of the tools, and how to use them.

-Software Quality Assurance and Trustworthiness (SQuAT)In 2010, OW2 launched a series of actions to improve the perceived quality of the code which is downloaded from OW2.
+Software Quality Assurance and Trustworthiness (SQuAT)In 2010, OW2 is launching a series of actions to improve the perceived quality of the code which is downloaded from OW2.
 More details can be found on .

 Java Test Compatibility Kit (TCK)OW2 open source projects are granted access to the following Java TCKs:

 - JavaTM Platform, Enterprise Edition 5 (Java EE 5) Specification (JSR 244)